write an op-ed column or essay

 Now that you’ve written it . . . .

-When your issue is suddenly making headlines, pull up your op-ed and tweak it to reflect what’s in the news.
+When your issue is suddenly making headlines, pull up your op-ed column or essay and tweak it to reflect what’s in the news.

-In an email, write an introduction that connects the news to your essay, copy and paste your essay into the message, and e-mail it to the editor quickly.
+In an email, write an introduction that connects the news to your essay, paste your essay into the message, and e-mail it to the editor quickly.

-You don’t want to send it to more than one newspaper with a national reach — for example, both USA Today and the New York Times or the New York Times plus the Washington Post.
-It’s okay to send your op-ed to multiple newspapers in noncompeting local markets, though.
+It’s okay to send your op-ed to multiple newspapers in noncompeting markets, though.
 If you do, try to include a local connection so there’s more of a reason for each publication to run it.

 Do you read the op-eds in your local newspaper?
 Tell us in a comment.

-(Editor’s note: This article was first published in August 2007.
-It has been updated and expanded.)
+(Editor’s note: This evergreen article has been updated and expanded.)

 Like what you’re reading?
 Get it delivered to your inbox every week by subscribing to the free Build Book Buzz newsletter.
 You’ll also get my free “Top 5 Free Book Promotion Resources” cheat sheet immediately!